Amish Granola Recipe

-- I can't find the mini butterscotch chips at a regular supermarket, so I usually get mine at an Amish or Mennonite bulk food store.
-But I added an affiliate link, for those of you who don't have access to a local bulk food store.
+- I can't find the mini butterscotch chips at a regular supermarket nowadays, so I usually get mine at an Amish or Mennonite bulk food store.
+But you can also purchase them from Amazon if you don't have access to a local bulk food store.